amd/InfinityHub-CI/picongpu/docker/README.md

 ```

-## Running PETSc Container
+## Running PIconGPU Container
 This section describes how to launch the containers.
 It is assumed that up-to-versions of Docker and/or Singularity is installed on your system.
 If needed, please consult with your system administrator or view official documentation.
+PNGwriter and HDF-5 have been provided inside this container to help generate visual outputs.
+To access outside of the container mount an output directory the container using dockers/singularity mount/volume API.

-To run the [PETSc Benchmarks](/petsc/README.md#running-petsc-benchmark), just replace the `<PETSc Command>` the examples in [Running PETSc Benchmarks](/petsc/README.md#running-petsc-benchmark) section of the PETSc readme.
+To run the [PIconGPU Benchmarks](/picongpu/README.md#running-picongpu-benchmark), just replace the `<PIconGPU Command>` the examples in [Running PIconGPU Benchmarks](/picongpu/README.md#running-picongpu-benchmark) section of the PIconGPU readme.
 The commands can be run directly in an interactive session as well.

 ### Docker